quantum-ods/qmlcourse/qmlcourse/book/intro/en/intro.md

 IBM's quantum computer looks something like this
 ```

 There are quantum computers with different architectures.
 Some have more qubits, but also a higher error rate.
 Others have a low error rate, but they are difficult to scale.
 The topic of quantum iron in this course will be a separate block of several lectures.
-But in brief, we can name the following figures
+But in brief, we can name the following figures:

 - the record in relatively easily scalable but noisy quantum computers is $\sim 55$ qubits
 - the record in relatively accurate but slow and poorly scalable computers is $\sim 20$ qubits